 Office 365 is free for eligible students, staff and faculty

 All current SFU students, staff, and faculty are eligible to receive Office 365.

 "Students" includes both graduate students (as defined by the Dean of Graduate Studies) as well as undergrads enrolled in a degree granting course (as defined by Student Services).
 At this time, Continuing Studies students are not eligible.

 Office 365 Features

 - Outlook, PowerPoint, Word, and Excel for both Mac and Windows (detailed info below).

 - Five installations on any of the following devices: desktop computer, notebook, tablet, Android, and iOS device.

-- A cloud version of Office that runs through a browser, maintaining an identical look and feel to the standard software.
+- Additionally, access to a cloud version of Office that runs through a browser, maintaining an identical look and feel to the standard software.
 Access Office from any place.

 - A terabyte of file storage within the Cloud, which comes in the form of a personal SharePoint website (this is not hosted at SFU).

 To get started, enter the SFU sign up page to proceed with the installation process.